 Garden waste charge

-An annual garden waste license is available at a charge of £30 per licence, per garden waste bin or per set of 50x paper sacks.
+An annual garden waste licence is available per garden waste bin or per set of 50x paper sacks.

-This payment is for one license for one bin.
-It is not an entitlement to a specific number of collections or a specific amount of waste to be collected and applies to the period 1 April – 31 March.
+It is not an entitlement to a specific number of collections or a specific amount of waste to be collected and applies to the period 1 April to 31 March.
 On occasion collections may need to be cancelled, this will usually be when there has been service disruption due to snow or other severe weather.
 Resources will then be diverted to catching up on missed collections of essential refuse and food waste collections.

-Additional garden waste licences and garden waste bins/paper sacks may be requested subject to a £30 charge for each additional licence/50x paper sacks.
-Requests for more than 3 (or 4?) bins or sets of bags will be subject to operational garden waste collection capacity.
+Additional garden waste licences and garden waste bins or paper sacks may be requested subject to an additional charge.
+Requests for more than three bins or sets of bags will be subject to operational garden waste collection capacity.

 Garden waste containers are provided free of charge when you subscribe to the service.